Migrant sex work: Government response

 National governments have responded to migrant sex work similarly to the way they have responded to mass migration.
 Anti-immigration sentiments have flared in many receiving countries of mass migration, such as the United States. and various European countries, such as France.
 Along with these negative sentiments are negative attitudes directed at migrants who engage in sex work, with concerns over sex work's relationship with transnational organized crime, sexually transmitted diseases, and lower moral standards.
 States have responded by tightening their borders and deporting migrant sex workers.

 State response may differ based on anti-human trafficking attitudes that often prevail.
-Some states are condescending to migrant sex workers who are considered to be victims of human trafficking and not voluntary sex workers.
+Some states treat migrant sex workers differently if they are considered to be victims of human trafficking and not voluntary sex workers.
 Some governments, such as that of the United States, provide legal and health services to individuals who engage in commercial sex if these individuals are proven and officially certified by law enforcement to be victims of human trafficking.